ZandBraxton/Tic-Tac-Toe/README.md

         whichPlayer, then we can return a win!
   - If we loop through all the winConditions and fall out the bottom, no win.

-  Add restart button
+  Add restart button (did)
-  On the left there should be a form to change the name of P1 and a button on the right for P2 Add a score system
+  On the left there should be a form to change the name of P1 and a button on the right for P2 Add a display that happens when the game is won/tied, which prevents users from placing down any more markers.
+  Only allow the restart button to restart when faced with this display